yashawini0704/DATA-SCIENCE/README.md

 # DATA-SCIENCE

-TSF GRIP DATA SCIENCE AND BUSINESS ANALYTICS INTERN Task 2 : Prediction using Unsupervised ML (K-means Clustering)¶ Author : Aishani Aarya
+TSF GRIP DATA SCIENCE AND BUSINESS ANALYTICS INTERN Task 2 : Prediction using Unsupervised ML (K-means Clustering)

 Problem Statement:
 Predict the optimum number of clusters and represent it visually.